 Understanding what is a business strategy and having a comprehensive plan helps organizations in the following ways.

-- Allocating resources, to plan efficiently, communicate roles and responsibilities effectively and stay on track of project goals.
+- Allocating resources to plan efficiently, communicate roles and responsibilities effectively and stay on track with project goals.

-- Enabling better outcomes, to choose the actions that directly help with reaching goals.
+- Enabling better outcomes, choosing the actions that directly help with reaching goals.

 For people to actively contribute to strategic initiatives, companies should develop a culture of accountability and execution.
 Here are the first (and most important) steps you can take to develop an accountable company culture right now:

 - Make the Vision accessible to all.